nestlabs/nlbuild-autotools/README.md

 ```
 # Depending on whether my-package has been configured for an internal
-# location, it's directory stem within this package needs to be set
+# location, its directory stem within this package needs to be set
 # accordingly.
 In addition, if the location is internal, then we need
 # to attempt to pull it down using the bootstrap makefile.